 Granted, there isn’t a sign saying “bus tickets here” or anything that seems helpful.
 In fact, we wandered around the bus station for a bit, asking where to buy bus tickets.
 It was a struggle!

 You don’t buy Skopje bus cards inside the main station where all the ticket windows are, which is a little confusing.
 Those ticket windows are for longer trips around and out of North Macedonia.
-You can find lots of info on trips out of Skopje on their official Skopje bus website.
+You can find lots of info on trips out of Skopje on their official Skopje bus website, SAS.

 In order to buy city tickets, you have to exit the bus station and head past all the huge tour buses.
 You’ll see a little yellow bus with open doors under the overpass.
-It’s been converted into an office, which was cool, but some kind of sign saying “bus tickets” or something in English would have been nice.
+It’s been converted into an office, which was cool, but some kind of sign saying “bus tickets” or something in English would have helped!

 Interested in day trips from Skopje?
 Check out our post on What to Do in Ohrid for a great day trip idea.
 It’s a beautiful old town set on a large, pristine lake.